-Biology is definitely a scoring subject, where you can easily get about 340 marks but requires a lot of special attention.
-You need to be through with each chapter in the syllabus as well as continuously revise the class 11 and 12 NEET portions.
+Biology is definitely a scoring subject, where you can easily get about 340 marks Biology is definitely a scoring subject.
+You can easily get about 340 marks but requires a lot of special attention.
+You need to be through with each chapter in the syllabus and continuously revise the class 11 and 12 NEET portions.

-Since biology does not require a lot of calculations, attempting the questions is easy if you have a good grip on the concepts.
+Biology does not require a lot of calculations.
+So, attempting the questions is easy if you have a good grip on the concepts.